Sicilian Ceramics Intertwined with Traditions of Tonnarotti and Carretto Siciliano

 I had the privilege of getting an education on Sicilian history firsthand from Ignazio, whose life and career are the embodiment of Sicilian culture.
 In this lively and in-depth interview, meet Ignazio and allow him to share his insights on how Sicily’s traditions are intertwined.
 I know you’ll enjoy these lessons on not only Sicilian ceramics, but also on the region’s history, the Stile Liberty movement, and the Sicilian traditions of Carretto Siciliano and Tonnarotti.

 Meg: The term “ceramics” covers a range of production methods.
-Can you explain what those are and what the difference is?
+As an expert in Sicilian ceramics, can you explain what those are and what the difference is?

 Ignazio: The word ceramic comes from the Greek ‘Keramos’ which means clay or material for potters.
 Ceramic can be divided into three categories: terracotta that is what is obtained after the first heating of clay, that happens at 980°, and then is ready to be decorated before being heated again at 1200°; vitreous ceramic, that has a light decoration, simple and popular; when the vitreous ceramic is used to produce art objects with fine decorations or with reproductions of antique decorations and is plunged in a usually white stanniferous enamel, it then becomes a majolica.